pmoitaly/BindAPI/README.md

 - Better management of interval in thread, maybe introducing a timer
 - Hopefully, a tool to create bound classes skeltons from attributes

+---

 ## Warning
-BindAPI has been tested only with Delphi 10.3.3.
+BindAPI has been tested only with Delphi 12.1 CE.
-BindAPI is currently under active development.
-Although it is quite mature, it requires more tests before any use in real production environments.
-It is a previerw release.
+BindAPI is a previerw release and under active development.
+Although it is quite mature, it requires more and more tests before any use in real production environments.